Tiobel/Arduino-Learning-Shield/README.md

 The Arduino Learning Shield was developed for the Arduino Uno platform and allows beginners to give the first steps in the Arduino World.
 In the Example folder, you will find diferent codes that you can upload and test.

+The Pinout for the Arduino Uno is the following:

 D2 -> Nokia LCD RST Pin